 How do I know when my cheesecake is done?

-A cheesecake is done when the edges are set and the center has a slight jiggle that will firm up while cooling.
-It should not feel liquid in the center, and a toothpick inserted should come out clean or with a few moist crumbs.
+When the edges look set and the center wiggles a bit.
+It shouldn’t be liquid.
+A toothpick should come out clean or with a few moist crumbs.

 Can I eat eggnog cheesecake if I’m allergic to eggs?